![]() |

 The Mini Comtesse was Acoma’s first entry into the microcar world, but certainly not their last, as they saw significant success selling microcars.
 This car was in a class called ‘sans permis’, or ‘without permit’, meaning that no sort of license or registration was needed to drive the cars on the road.

-Surprisingly, these cars were quite expensive (more than a new VW, at the time), as they basically had a monopoly on the sales of cars to people without licenses or with suspended licenses.
-Even so, they sold several thousand during the production run and continuously expanded the model lineup after the Mini Comtesse.
+Surprisingly, these cars were quite expensive (more than a new VW, at the time), as they initially had a sort of monopoly on the sales of cars to people without licenses or with suspended licenses.
+Even so, they sold several thousand during the production run and continuously expanded the model lineup after the Mini Comtesse, leading to Acoma being one of the most successful French microcar companies.